DLuensch/StereoVision-ADCensus/README.md

  3. `cd build`
  4. `cmake ..`
  5. `make`
- 6. If build the program successfully you should be able to see the "PictureOverlay" executable
+ 6. If you build the program successfully you should be able to see the "PictureOverlay" executable

 **Execute PictureOverlay:**
  1. `./PictureOverlay PATH_TO_YOUR_CONFIG/image1.jpg PATH_TO_YOUR_CONFIG/image2.jpg alpha1 alpha2 scale`
-  * alpha1: Is the alpha value for the first image.
+  * alpha1: The alpha value for the first image.
 The value must be between 0 - 1. (e.g.: 0.5)
-  * alpha2: Is the alpha value for the second image.
+  * alpha2: The alpha value for the second image.
 The value must be between 0 - 1. (e.g.: 0.5)
-  * scale: If you have large images which are bigger than your screen resolution than you can reduce the size with this parameter.
-The value must be between 0 - 1.
-If your don't want to reduce the size set the value to 1.
+  * scale: You can reduce the size with this parameter if you have images bigger than your screen resolution.
+The value must be between 0 and 1.
+If you don't want to reduce the size, set the value to 1.
-  * With the keys "A" and "D" you can move the first image left and right.
+  * With the "A" and "D" keys you can move the first image left and right.
-  * With the keys "W" and "S" you can move the first image up and down.
+  * With the "W" and "S" keys you can move the first image up and down.

 # OpenCVBM
 What does the program do and how I use it?
 Comming soon!